 The results of our abnormal return and dollar profit calculations raise the obvious question of whether these gains grow at longer horizons.
 We also analyze holding periods of one year.
 The abnormal return measures remain reliably positive for institutions and reliably negative for individuals, though the measures are again smaller at a one-year horizon than at a six month (140-day) horizon.
-However, the average daily institutional gains from trade (and individual losses) are virtually identical at the one year and six month horizon.
+However, the average daily institutional gains from trade (and individual losses) are virtually identical at the one year and six month horizon (see also figure 2).20